 More, better and faster new product launches for Anheuser-Busch

-Anheuser-Busch reinvented its innovation process and drove 50% of the industry innovation volume in the last two years, up from 10% in 2017.
-The three-year innovation project received the 2020 ESOMAR Research Effectiveness Award Silver Trophy and the 2020 Quirk’s Marketing Research & Insight Excellence Award for Groundbreaking Research.
+Anheuser-Busch reinvented its innovation process; as a result they drove 50% of the industry innovation volume in the last two years, up from 10% in 2017.
+The three-year innovation project received the 2020 ESOMAR Research Effectiveness Award Silver Trophy; they were also given the 2020 Quirk’s Marketing Research & Insight Excellence Award for Groundbreaking Research.

 To meet changing consumer needs in a category with more choice than ever before, Anheuser-Busch overhauled their product development process in 2018, making a commitment to lead future growth by placing people at the center of innovation.
 To fuel the innovation pipeline with consumer-centered beverages, Anheuser-Bush North America partnered with InSites Consulting for their yearly Innovation Week, organized in 2020 for the third time.
 The goals of the innovation week’s program: bring typical development flows down from 18-24 months to 100 days or less, and drive innovation volume.